What is this national conference about?

 All profits from this conference will be used to fund a pilot mindfulness programme in Brighton and Hove which aims to increase access to mindfulness for children, families and carers in a community setting.
 We thank all of our speakers for giving their time freely to support our work.

 The conference fee includes provision of tea, coffee and biscuits.
-Lunch is not provided but can be purchased nearby at the wide range of shops and street food stalls which surround the regenerated Kings Cross/St Pancras area.
+Lunch is not provided but can be purchased nearby at the wide range of shops and cafes on Regent Street and the surrounding area.
 If you have allergies or special circumstance in relation to refreshments please contact us to discuss your needs and we will do our very best to meet special requirements.

 Where can I find directions to the venue